ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/legacy_code_projects_giving_feedback.md

 Then, under each issue, put some comments to help guide the TA/Instructor that will do the actual grading.

-* Actually clone the repo, and run the code.
-See whether the code works.
 * If there are any bugs that you find, see whether the bugs were there in the code BEFORE the students worked on it.
 If the bug is a NEW bug, that's something you'll want to mention.
 * Look at the "diff" provided in the pull request.
 Look at the code.
 Observe whether the code looks well written,